argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 ![Top-k annotated entities](/_static/images/guides/metrics/top_k_annotated_entities.png)

-From the above we see we can quickly detect an annotation issue: double quotes `"` are most of the time tagged as `O` (no entity) but in some cases (~60 examples) are tagged as beginning of entities like ORG or MISC, which is likely a hand-labeling error, including the quotes inside the entity span.
+From the above, we see we can quickly detect an annotation issue: double quotes `"` are most of the time tagged as `O` (no entity) but in some cases (~60 examples) are tagged as the beginning of entities like ORG or MISC, which is likely a hand-labeling error, including the quotes inside the entity span.

 ```python
 from argilla.metrics.token_classification import *